Antoine Gérin-Lajoie

-Antoine Gérin-Lajoie ([ɑ̃twan ʒeʁɛ̃ laʒwa]; August 4, 1824 – August 7, 1882) was a Québécois Canadian attorney, poet and novelist.
+Antoine Gérin-Lajoie ([ɑ̃twan ʒeʁɛ̃ laʒwa]; August 4, 1824 – August 7, 1882) was a Québécois Canadian lawyer, poet and novelist.

 He was the author of the famous poem "Un Canadien errant" ('A Wandering Canadian'), as well as the novels roman du terroir Jean Rivard, le défricheur (1874) and its sequel, Jean Rivard, économiste (1876), among other works.
 He was the father of sociologist Léon Gérin.

 Early life and education

-Antoine Gérin-Lajoie was the eldest child of Antoine Gérin-Lajoie, Sr., and Marie-Amable Gélinas, who had seventeen children in all, of which ten survived childhood.
+Antoine Gérin-Lajoie was the eldest child of Antoine Gérin-Lajoie Sr., and Marie-Amable Gélinas, who had seventeen children in all, of which ten survived childhood.
 His family hailed from Savoie, France, and arrived in Canada when his grandfather Jean served in the army of Louis-Joseph de Montcalm.
 He did his classical studies at the Séminaire de Nicolet, in Nicolet, which he entered in 1836.
 In 1844, he travelled to Montreal to study law, and was admitted to the Bar of Lower Canada in 1848.